mmondics/wild-west-kubernetes/README.md

 847d228f6b3e52439a34c4acf3a80ae0cb3b8d30b95c4c2a92e4d91a192045a2
 ```

-Our new image is present and on our machine.
+Our new image is present on our machine.
 We can view it, along with the original `v1`, with `podman images`.

 ```txt
 [mmondics@ocppabs0 wild-west-kubernetes]$ podman images